-The MIT Libraries are implementing a phased plan for providing access to physical collections.
+Library locations remain closed for browsing and in-person services.
+We are implementing a phased plan for providing access to physical collections.
 We will update this page as services evolve.
-Library locations and study spaces remain closed until further notice.

 Most services will be limited to current MIT faculty, students, and staff.
 Thank you for your patience and understanding.